rollbear/strong_type/README.md

   underlying type,) to allow use in `std::unordered_set<>` and `std::unordered_map<>`

-* `strong::distance` allows instances to be subtracted and added (yielding a `strong::distance`,) divideded (yielding the base type), or multiplied or divided with the base type, yielding another `strong::distance`.
-A `strong::distance` is also `strong::ordered`
+* `strong::difference` allows instances to be subtracted and added (yielding a `strong::difference`,) divideded (yielding the base type), or multiplied or divided with the base type, yielding another `strong::difference`.
+A `strong::difference` is also `strong::ordered`

 * `strong::affine_point<D>` allows instances to be subtracted (yielding a `D`) or to add or subtract a `D` to an instance.